-The physical campus of The Masgutova Graduate School of Neurodevelopmental Sciences is located at 5223 Millenia Lakes Blvd.
-Orlando, FL 32839.
-This space has 10,000 sq. feet which will house our in-person offerings.
-The facility has one auditorium which can be divided into 2 large classrooms and 2 medium sized classrooms.
-These large and medium classrooms are perfect for the practical application of the techniques and protocols that will be acquired.
+The physical campus of The Masgutova Graduate School of Neurodevelopmental Sciences is located at 6718 Lake Nona Blvd., Suite 180, Orlando, FL 32827.
+This space has 10,000 sq. feet that houses our in-person offerings.
+The facility has one auditorium that can be divided into 2 large classrooms and 2 medium sized classrooms.
+These large and medium classrooms are perfect for the practical application of the techniques and protocols being taught.
 In addition, 15 smaller rooms will be utilized for small group instruction and group work.
 This is ideal for extra practice, study sessions, and so much more.

-This building is easily accessed with adequate parking for faculty, staff and students.
+This building is easily accessible with adequate parking for faculty, staff, and students.
 The parking lot provides handicapped parking as required by Florida statutes.
-Access to the building, rooms, and restrooms are all handicapped accessible.
+The building, classrooms, and restrooms are all handicapped accessible.